 Take note of how she describes simple things such as boarding the plane and the plane taking off in detail.
 The sentences in bold have been added by me to add in more descriptions about the turbulence.

-P5/P6 English Composition picture – Theme a Mishap
+P5/P6 English Composition model on the Theme of a Mishap

 Electrifying.
 That was the word to describe the tension in the air.
 Squeezing May’s sweaty palm in mine, I pulled her to the last seats in the row, the least spacious ones.
 At least they would be more private, I thought to myself, shivering with excitement.
 It would be the best holiday ever!
 However, it was not just a holiday.
 It was an immersion trip to visit schools in China.